mrpostiga/ccnet-pascal/README.md

 # ccnet-pascal
-CCNet Protocol Library for communication with devices
+cctalk Protocol Library for communication with devices